SpectralRift/Rift.Platform.Console.DKPNX/README.md

 # NX Support Module

-This module provides platform-specific implementations for the **Nintendo Switch (NX)** in the **SpectralRift Engine** through the devkitPRO SDK.
+This module provides platform-specific implementations for the **Nintendo Switch (NX)** Game Console in the **SpectralRift Engine** through the devkitPRO SDK.
 It includes threading, window management, and input handling tailored for the Switch platform.

 ## Features